 The Portable Document Format is “a file format used to present and exchange documents reliably, independent of software, hardware, or operating system”.

 The PDF was introduced in 1992 by Adobe’s cofounder, John Warnock.
-He wanted to develop a new type of document format, which will look the same on any platform or computer, regardless of what operating systems or programs are installed.
+He wanted to develop a new type of document format, which will look identical on any platform or computer.
+Regardless of what operating systems or programs are installed, the document was designed to work the same on any device.
 His idea proved to be successful and soon, almost everybody started using PDF documents instead of other file formats.

-Since 2008, when Adobe released PDF as an open standard, it seems that it was almost universally adopted as the main format for electronic documents and books.
+In 2008 Adobe released PDF as an open standard.
+Since then, it seems that it was almost universally adopted as the main format for electronic documents and books.

 Documents available in .pdf file format: